C-N students to fish in Carhartt Bassmaster College Series National Championship

 Carson-Newman University Eagle Anglers Hunter Sales, at left, of Blaine, and Tristan Stalsworth, of Jefferson City, display some of their best catches during the Carhartt Bassmaster College Series Eastern Regional, which took place on Cherokee Lake.

-JEFFERSON CITY — Just two years after the club first formed, members of Carson-Newman University’s fishing team, the Eagle Anglers, placed in the top 15 in the Carhartt Bassmaster College Series Eastern Regional, earning them a spot in the national championship.
+JEFFERSON CITY — Just a year after the team first formed, members of Carson-Newman University’s fishing team, the Eagle Anglers, placed in the top 15 in the Carhartt Bassmaster College Series Eastern Regional, earning them a spot in the national championship.

 Students Hunter Sales, of Blaine, and Tristan Stalsworth, of Jefferson City, will travel to Lake Tenkiller in Tehlequah, Oklahoma, July 19-21 to compete in the Carhartt Bassmaster College Series National Championship, presented by Bass Pro Shops.